MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 * [PowerShell Connector](microsoft-identity-manager-2016-connector-powershell.md) reference documentation
 * [Lotus Domino Connector](microsoft-identity-manager-2016-connector-domino.md) reference documentation
 * [SharePoint User Profile Store Connector](https://go.microsoft.com/fwlink/?LinkID=331344) reference documentation

+## 1.1.1130.0 (February 2020)
+### Fixed issues
+- Graph Connector
+   - Export no longer fails when trying to add a member into a group that has been already added
+   - 'export_password' virtual attribute support is fixed, no need to set up 'password' attribute flow anymore
+   - Fixed export flow of multi-valued string attributes
+   - Fixed several bugs affecting delta import
+   - Various potential datetime format bugs fixed
+- Generic SQL Connector
+   - Various UI bugs fixed
+   - Fixed incorrect references handling during delta import
+   - Fixed a bug with SQL Change Tracking delta import strategy and multi-valued tables to import group membership changes correctly
+   - Fixed a bug with attribute values not being cleared on export
+   - Fixed a bug with last element of multi-valued reference attribute not being deleted on export
+   - Fixed a bug with schema refresh causing reference attributes to be set to strings
+   - Fixed a bug with stored procedure parameters values being truncated to 397 bytes
+   - Fixed a bug with Oracle tables and views schema detection being case sensitive
+- Lotus Notes Connector
+   - Performance improved when importing group members
+   - Full import no longer fails with 'Null reference errors'
+   - Fixed a bug with Notes mailbox deletion when ACL is set
+   - Empty group names no longer cause delta import failures
+   - Fixed a bug with non-printing characters left in attributes after string values deletions
+- Generic LDAP Connector
+   - Delta import no longer shows 'replace' literal value when no value is set in the source changelog
+### Enchancements
+- Graph Connector
+   - Added support for sovereign clouds and ability to configure Login and Graph Resource URLs
+   - Unsupported attributes are filtered out and hidden in connector properties after schema discovery

 ## 4.4.1800.1 (July 2019)
 ### Enhancements: